 The British Pharmacological Society runs a programme of educational workshops covering core principles and specialist areas of pharmacology.
-These workshops are suitable for those who have completed a Master’s-level qualification in a molecular bioscience discipline or have equivalent experience and a basic understanding of pharmacology.
+These workshops are suitable for those who have completed an undergraduate qualification in a molecular bioscience discipline or have equivalent experience and a basic understanding of pharmacology.

 Workshops are designed to be interactive and may involve talks, small group ‘tutorial’ sessions, discussions and computer-assisted learning.
 Delegate numbers are limited at 25 to maximise learning and networking opportunities.
 Pre-workshop materials, including references, presentation summaries and speaker biographies are made available to delegates ahead of the workshops.